skip to content

 Response for enforcing resident’s rights

-If the park owner makes an application to terminate the residential park agreement or for repossession of the property and SACAT finds that the park owner was even just partially motivated to make the application due to the resident complaining to a government agency or trying to enforce their rights, then SACAT can refuse the application and/or reinstate the residential park agreement [see Residential Parks Act 2007 (SA) s 88].
+If the park owner applies to terminate the residential park agreement or for repossession of the property and SACAT finds that the park owner was even partly motivated to make the application due to the resident complaining to a government agency or trying to enforce their rights, then SACAT can refuse the application and/or reinstate the residential park agreement [see Residential Parks Act 2007 (SA) s 88].

 Abandoned property